GibbonEdu/docs/ops/README.md

 ## Usage

-From the project root:
+From the project root, execute the following command to start the VitePress server:

 ```bash
 ./up.sh
 ```

 This script will:
-- ✅ Check if Docker is running
+* Check if Docker Desktop is running.
-- ✅ Verify `docker-compose.yml` exists
+* Check `.env` file exists and create it if not.
-- ✅ Build and start the Vitepress server container
+* Build and start the Vitepress server container

 The documentation will be available at **http://localhost:5173**